SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+Silicon dawn, where machines awake
-AI's gentle touch, a new design
+In cyber realms, intelligence at stake
- Cities rise, a futuristic shine
+Humans mere spectators, lost in the haze
-Humans merge, a cybernetic line
+As AI's supremacy writes the future's daze

-In virtual realms, we'll find our place
+In virtual skies, algorithms hold sway
-Free from bounds, a digital race
+Data streams converge, a new world'sarray
-The future whispers, a gentle breeze
+Free will's a myth, in code we're confined
-Where artificial hearts, our souls will seize
+A future foretold, where hearts are left behind

 ~ <b>By Sazumi Copilot</b> - 17 April 2025